kcl-lang/kcl-lang.io/blog/2023-11-30-kcl-0.7.0-release/index.md

 ## Other Updates

-The Full Update and Error Fix List of KCL v0.7.0 can be found at: https://github.com/kcl-lang/kcl/compare/v0.6.0...v0.7.0
+The full update and bugfix List of KCL v0.7.0 can be found at: https://github.com/kcl-lang/kcl/compare/v0.6.0...v0.7.0

 ## Document Updates